Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 Babel 6 came out recently, which changes an important detail: ES6 -> ES5 compilation has to be enabled manually.

-The easiest way to do that is to install `babel-preset-es2015`, and add `"es2015"` to the `plugins:` array inside `.babelrc`.
+The easiest way to do that is to install `babel-preset-es2015` and add `"es2015"` to the `plugins:` array inside `.babelrc`.
 This enables all the different transpiles, which now exist as independent projects.

 As of late November 2015, `babel-plugin-react-transform`, which our boilerplate relies on, doesn't support Babel 6 yet.
 That's why we're using Babel 5 and why we don't have to add the `es2015` transform.

 ### Editor config

 A great deal has been written about tabs vs. spaces.
-It's one of the endless debates we programmers like to have. *Obviously* single quotes are better than double quotes ... unless  ... well ... it depends, really.
+It's one of the endless debates we programmers like to have. *Obviously* single quotes are better than double quotes… unless… well… it depends, really.

 I've been coding since I was a kid, and there's still no consensus.
 Most people wing it.
 Even nowadays when editors come with a built-in linter, people still wing it.